vyshnavi1411/ETP_PRACTICAL/README.md

 # ETP_PRACTICAL
-HIi This is new repo
+Hii This is new repo